 In addition to controlling working hours, there are some common steps for avoiding unnecessary construction noise:

-- Carry out site reconnaissance and identifying noise sensitivity before finalising working methods (developer / lead contractor)
+- Carry out site visits and identify noise sensitive areas before finalising working methods

 - Formally oblige subcontractors to take responsibility for controlling their noise